 - You can add your apple puree and canned applesauce to apple any puree cake recipe, including apple cake!

 - Simply add your canned applesauce into any recipe for the oil if you are trying to cut back on processed oils in recipes.

 - Add applesauce to your brownie recipe to cut back the volume of sugar.

 - You can use applesauce as a substitute for eggs in recipes too!

-- Make an applesauce parfait with either yogurt or whip cream and top with your favorite crumble; granola, graham crackers, etc.
+- Make an applesauce parfait with either yogurt or whipped cream and top it with your favorite crumble; granola, graham crackers, etc.

 - Mix into your morning yogurt to sweeten naturally without any added sugar

 Heidi Moretti, MS, RD is The Healthy RD.
 A registered dietitian for 23 years as well as a book author of the new book Gut Fix and The Whole Body Guide to Gut Health, Heidi has a passion for functional nutrition and natural medicine.
 She has researched supplements and natural medicine throughout her career.
 One of her biggest loves is helping people gain function and vitality by tackling the root causes of illness.